dokterbob/django-docdata/README.rst

 Supported versions
 ==================
-This package officially supports Python 2.7 and Django 1.7 and 1.8.
+This package officially supports Python 2.7 and Django 1.8 and 1.9, pull requests for Python 3 are encouraged.

 Who uses this
 =============